Leading U.S. Hospital Secures Electronic Healthcare Records And Ensures Compliance With Splunk Software

-(NASDAQ: SPLK), provider of the leading software platform for
+Inc. (NASDAQ: SPLK), provider of the leading software platform for

 Hospital, recognized as a HIMSS